In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

-Of course, everyone is different so pick out the ones that you know and will be of use to you.
+Of course, everyone is different, so pick out the ones you know will be useful to you.

 Create a study space

-It’s a place where you can solely focus on your course material and study towards your end goal.
+It’s a place where you can solely focus on your course material and study toward your end goal.

-A study space should be free of clutter and any other distractions that might prove to be a problem.
+A study space should be free of clutter and any other distractions that might be problematic.

-Sitting in front of the television and trying to study for your personal trainer certification is going to end in tears.
+Sitting in front of the television and trying to study for your personal trainer certification will end in tears.

-Even if you are the type of person that can study with a distraction, there is so much information that you will need to work through, it’s better to make things as simple as possible.
+Even if you can study with a distraction, there is so much information that you will need to work through; it’s better to make things as simple as possible.